Iraj Zandi: Awards and honors

-In 1998 the Journal of Solid Waste Technology and Management established the "Iraj Zandi Award" to be given annually to a faculty member around the world who has significantly contributed to the field of Solid Waste Management.
+In 1998, The Journal of Solid Waste Technology and Management established the "Iraj Zandi Award" to be given annually to a faculty member around the world who has significantly contributed to the field of Solid Waste Management.
 The Award is presented each year at the International Conference on Solid waste Technology & Management.
 The 2015 Award was given in the 31st International Conference on Solid waste technology and management which was held in Philadelphia.
+Professor Mervat El Hoz of the University of Balamand, is a 2019 recipient of the Iraj Zandi Award.

-Since 2010, Penn Engineering has annually awarded the Iraj Zandi Scholarship to a deserving "systems thinking" undergraduate.
-In 2013, his students funded a graduate Iraj Zandi Fellowship Fund that would annually support a graduate engineering student in Penn.
+Since 2010, UPenn Engineering has annually awarded the Iraj Zandi Scholarship to a deserving "systems thinking" undergraduate.
+In 2013, his students funded a graduate Iraj Zandi Fellowship Fund that would annually support a graduate engineering student in UPenn.

 Patent

-In 1995 he and two of his colleagues were awarded US Patent 5,456,751 for the invention of PRIC (Particulate Rubber Included Concrete).
+In 1995 he and two of his colleagues were awarded US Patent 5,456,751 for the invention of Particulate Rubber Included Concrete (PRIC).
 Concrete compositions are provided which contain particulate rubber, preferably recycled rubber from such sources as automobile tires, in amounts between about 0.05 and about 20 percent by weight of the concrete composition.
 The concrete compositions further contain Portland cement, water, and an aggregate material.
 Additional materials such as superplasticizers and fly ash can also be admixed with the concrete compositions.

 Organizations founded

 Zandi served as the founding President of International Freight Pipelines Society (IFPS) from 1982 to 1985.
 He coined the combination: "Freight Pipeline", to designate the pipelines that carry solid commodities such as coal, iron ore, chickens, etc. and include slurry pipeline, capsule pipeline, and pneumatic pipeline.
-IFPS is continuing to promote the international cooperation of freight pipeline professionals to advance the science and engineering of this mode of transportation by convening the semiannual International freight Pipeline Society Symposium (this Symposium was also founded by Zandi in 1968.
-The 15th International Freight Pipeline Society Symposium was held on June 24–26, 2014 in Prague -Czech Republic and managed by IFPS.
+IFPS is continuing to promote the international cooperation of freight pipeline professionals to advance the science and engineering of this mode of transportation by convening the semiannual International Freight Pipeline Society Symposium (this Symposium was also founded by Zandi in 1968.
+The 15th International Freight Pipeline Society Symposium was held on June 24–26, 2014 in Prague, Czech Republic and managed by IFPS.

 In 1983 he organized the first of a series of conferences that now is entitled as the International Conference on Solid Waste Technology and Management.
-In 2016 the 31st International Conference was held in Philadelphia under Chairmanship of one of Zandi's former students, Professor Ronald Mersky of Widener University.
+In 2016 the 31st International Conference was held in Philadelphia under Chairmanship of one of Zandi's former students, Professor Ronald L. Mersky of Widener University.

-At the same time he also started publishing the Journal of Resource Management and Technology, which changed its name to the Journal of Solid Waste Technology and Management under Editorship of Professor Ronald Mersky.
+Also in 1983, Distinguished Professor Iraj Zandi, as "National Center Chair for Resource Recovery and Management, University of Pennsylvania, Philadelphia, PA", started publishing JRMT, i.e., The Journal of Resource Management and Technology.
+For more details see: ResearchGate; WorldCat.
+JRMT was later renamed to The Journal of Solid Waste Technology and Management under Editorship of Professor Ronald L. Mersky of Widener University (a former military academy).
+For more details about The Journal of Solid Waste Technology and Management, see: JSWT; MIAR; SJR.